Agent Sandbox

 In many agentic workflows, you don’t need a sandbox running indefinitely, but you need to preserve the exact state of a session—including filesystem changes and memory state—to resume it later.

-While standard sandboxes are ephemeral, the PodSnapshotSandboxClient allows you to manually “freeze” a gVisor-protected sandbox and rehydrate that state into a new instance later.
+While standard sandboxes are ephemeral, the PodSnapshotSandboxClient allows you to manually “freeze” a gVisor-protected sandbox and restore that state upon resuming the suspended sandbox later.

 Prerequisites